-After earning a degree in Sport Marketing from the University of British Columbia in 1994, Kerri followed her passion for the ski industry and spent 10 years working for Whistler & Blackcomb Resort in charge of strategic alliances and corporate partnerships, while operating a PR and Media Relations firm that oversaw public relations for Paramount Pictures’ film releases in Western Canada.
-In 2004, Kerri and her helicopter pilot husband Steve, moved their young family to the South Okanagan where Kerri continued business development contracts for Whistler Resort and managed a cooperative marketing program for 5 Okanagan ski resorts.
-Kerri joined the family at Burrowing Owl Estate Winery in 2007, and today oversees hospitality, as well as the company’s extensive corporate donation & charitable fundraising program.
-Kerri has two adult kids, and a golden retriever named Rusty.
+After earning a degree in Sports Marketing from the University of British Columbia, Kerri followed her passion for the ski industry and spent 10 years working for Whistler & Blackcomb Resort in charge of strategic alliances and corporate partnerships, while operating a PR and Media Relations firm that oversaw public relations for Paramount Pictures’ film releases in Western Canada.
+In 2004, Kerri and her helicopter pilot husband Steve moved their young family to the South Okanagan where Kerri continued business development contracts for Whistler Resort and managed a cooperative marketing program for the Okanagan ski resorts.
+Kerri joined the family at Burrowing Owl in 2007, and today oversees the hospitality division and the company’s corporate donation & charitable fundraising program.
+Kerri has two university-aged kids and a golden retriever named Rusty who can often be found greeting guests at the winery.
 Kerri is currently working on earning an MBA in Leadership at Royal Roads University.